StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 If it behaves differently after an apparent return, then the thing that repeated was not the complete state.

-Perhaps the transition table changed.

-Perhaps a phase variable was omitted.

-Perhaps the “state” was only a picture of the state.
+Perhaps the transition table changed; perhaps a phase variable was omitted; perhaps the “state” was only a picture of the state.

 This is worth testing.
 But the test concerns whether the solver identifies the right state representation, not automatically whether it has enough recurrence.